panunu/metropolia-thesis-latex/README.md

 Check comments in [main.tex](main.tex) for details.
 Especially what it means when licensing your own thesis when using this template.

+## Accessibility

+Accessible pdf is a requirement for the 2021 thesis (and every future versions as required by EU regulations).
+Currently, it is [work in progress](https://tug.org/twg/accessibility/) in LaTeX and should be implemented by 2023/25.
+Meanwhile, there is two options:

+### Option 1, check by hand (recommended)

+Once your pdf is ready to be published, use e.g. Adobe Acrobat Pro DC (available on school computers), from the More Tools -> Accessibility, run the Accessibility Check and once the Checker opens, you can fix the problems by right clicking them (mostly, fix the Tagged PDF, Alternative text for image and Table Headings,...).

+### Option 2, try with some experimental packages (at your own risk)

+If you are not afraid and know what you are doing...
+Has been tested in [branch axessibility](../tree/axessibility) (and somehow in abandoned accessibility-tag branch):
+* `accsupp` and `pdfcomment` packages to have alternative text to figures.
+Nicely get a tooltip over the image; but fail the alternative text test...
+* `accessibility` package for tagged pdf; but conflicted with too many packages and as stated by the author "should be considered broken and unusable".
+* `tagpdf` package  would require much manual work (e.g. when trying to add `alttext` to figures).
+And as stated by the author "is not intended for production use, but allows the user to try out how difficult it is to tag some structures".
+* `axessibility` to tag formulae.
+Works nicely; but seems to mess with the reading order of the other elements?

+Most of these packages required to use `lualatex` as compiler.

 ## Compiler

 Use XeLaTeX as a compiler.